|"Home thoughts from Abroad.|

 temple to Jupiter.
 Baalbek 1947"

 long wide streets and on to the Amawi Mosque which is the 2nd largest in the world.
-Inside the body of St John the Baptist is buried as this was a Christian Church at first.
+Inside the body of Damascus the Baptist is buried as this was a Christian Church at first.
+St John

 Riding in a Gerry we went to watch the famous Damas[k] Silks being made.
 Mosaic wood work is also made here.

 The law forbids anyone to take photographs on the streets.
 I think this is to prevent tourists photographing the lower elements of the city.
-Returning to our hotel we waited for the bus to takeus back to Beirut.
+Returning to our hotel we waited for the bus to take us back to

 I am greatly indebted to Børre Ludvigsen who among other interesting comments has informed me that the company to which Dad is referring was the Nairn Bus Company famed throughout the Middle East for its desert journeys.